 Why 0.7?
 Many assists aren’t worth 0.7 points, being the result of the ball moving around the perimeter to open shooters or simply an exercise of typical team offense — but some assists (like lob passes to dunking 7-footers or behind-the-back passes on the break) are worth the price of admission, so the hope is that it balances out.
 The 0.7 value seems sensible and fair, is greater than the value of a defensive rebound and less than the value for steals, and is the standard value used in other systems, so I adopted 0.7 for BIER.

-So if Westbrook dishes out 10 assists in a game, a +7.0 is added within the BIER formula.
-But those 7 points can’t come out of thin air — they have to come from somewhere, and the obvious place is the scorers.
+So if Westbrook dishes out 10 assists in a game, he is awarded +7.0 within the BIER formula.
+Those 7 points can’t come out of thin air — they have to come from somewhere, and the obvious place is the scorers.
 But we can’t take 0.7 away from every scorer because not every basket is assisted.
 Not knowing which baskets in a box score are assisted or unassisted means the formula has to assign an assist rate to calculate an average assist adjustment for every made shot.
 This can be the leaguewide 2017-18 assist rate of 0.58, a basic 0.6 or a more detailed rate depending on how much work one feels like doing.